nxp-qoriq-yocto-sdk/uspdcp/README.txt

 SEC USER SPACE DRIVER PACKAGE DETAILS
 ----------------------------------------------------------------------------------------------------
 The package contains:
     - User space components, in folder <us-drivers>:
         * Utilitary libraries, in folder <utils>:
             -> OF library used for parsing DTS
             -> Cgreen test framework, used for implementing SEC user space driver unit-tests
         * SEC user space driver components:
             -> Public headers, in folder <include>:
                 --> fsl_sec.h                 - contains SEC user space driver API
-				--> fsl_sec_config.h 		  - contains configuration parameters for SEC user space driver --> external_mem_management.h - contains API definitions for external memory management mechanism.
+                --> fsl_sec_config.h           - contains configuration parameters for SEC user space driver -> Source code, in folder <src>
-											  - this API needs to be implemented when integrating SEC user space driver into a software solution.
-Freescale delivers such a custom-and-not-supported memory mangement mechanism, for the purpose of validating driver's correctness.
-			-> Source code, in folder <src>
             -> Tests, in folder <tests>:
                 --> Unit-tests in folder <unit-tests>
                     Different tests are created for validating a specific functionality like:
-					PDCP context management, UIO interrupts, lists, API functions.
+                    PDCP context management, UIO interrupts, lists, API functions, HFN override, mixed descriptors, etc.

                 --> Systems-tests in folder <system-tests>:
                     ---> <test-scenario-poll-irq-napi>
                          This is a two-thread test application that allows testing PDCP data plane and control plane which testes all available combinations of protocol direction (Uplink/Downlink), protocol direction (Encapsulate/Decapsulate), with an option of selecting a random subset of these.
 All the obtained results are checked againsted pre-made reference testt vectors.
                          Exercises all the available options for retrieving processed packets: poll, IRQ, NAPI.
                          See <test-scenario-poll-irq-napi>/readme.txt for more details.

                     ---> <test-scenario-benchmark>
                          This is a two-thread test application that allows benchmarking PDCP data plane processing.
                          Benchmark results consist of:
                             - core cycles/packet - spent in SEC user space driver APIs for sending and retrieving a packet to/from SEC engine.
                             - execution time
                             - CPU load
                          See <test-scenario-benchmark>/readme.txt for more details.

                     ---> <test-scenario-benchmark-single-th>
                          This is a single-thread test application that allows benchmarking PDCP data plane processing.
                          Benchmark results consist of:
                             - core cycles/packet - spent in SEC user space driver APIs for sending and retrieving a packet to/from SEC engine.
                             - execution time
                             - CPU load
                          See <test-scenario-benchmark-single-th>/readme.txt for more details.

 ----------------------------------------------------------------------------------------------------